Blazebit/blaze-persistence/creating-a-release.md

 .
 Make sure you have GPG installed and the executable is available on PATH .
 Make sure your Maven settings.xml has credentials for the server `sonatype-nexus-staging` configured .
 Make sure your Maven settings.xml has a profile called `blazebit-release` with the property `gpg.passphrase` .
-Do the local Maven release with Java 7(set `JAVA_HOME` to your locally installed JDK) via `mvn "-Pblazebit-release" release:clean release:prepare release:perform` and ensure you have enough memory configured(`MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=512m"`)
+Make sure your `JAVA_HOME` points to a JDK 7 with e.g. `set JAVA_HOME="C:\Program Files\Java\jdk1.7.0_79"` .
+Make sure your `MAVEN_OPTS` contain a memory configuration with a big heap size with e.g. `set MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=512m"`
 .
+Prepare a local Maven release via `mvn "-Pblazebit-release" release:clean release:prepare` and skip the tests with `"-Darguments=-DskipTests"` if you know they work
+.
+Actually deploy the release with `mvn "-Pblazebit-release" release:perform "-Darguments=-DskipTests"` .
 Goto https://oss.sonatype.org and login.
 In *Build Promotion* click on *Staging Repositories* then scroll down and find a repository named *comblazebit-...*
 .
 Click on the repository, then click *Close* and *Confirm*.
 Wait a few seconds, click *Refresh* and finally click *Release* and *Confirm*
 .
 Edit the `README.md` and update the property `blaze-persistence.version` to the latest released version, also update the archetype versions for the quickstarts